 The steps are as follows:

 1. Policy Template Provisioning.
 A Policy Template is provisioned and shall include the QoS monitoring configuration.
-The QoS monitoring configuration includes the parameters to be monitored, the reporting frequency (event triggered, periodic), and optionally the target entity of reporting. and optionally the notification via local UPF.
+The QoS monitoring configuration includes the parameters to be monitored, the reporting frequency (event triggered, periodic), and optionally the notification via local UPF.